Halloween at Katmandu Park

 Dating back to the 13th century, the house has been converted into ample apartments and rooms, which are surrounded by private forests and vineyards.

-Car hire is still a viable option in Mallorca and It’s a short, easy 20 minutes to get to Algaida from Palma airport.
+Car hire is still a viable option in Mallorca and it’s a short, easy 20 minutes to get to Algaida from Palma airport.
 Come out of the airport and follow the Ma-15 towards Manacor, it’s signposted just off the main road.
 Or take the worry out of getting from the airport by booking a private transfer.

 From the airport there aren't any direct buses to Algaida, you'll need to change buses in Palma.